Page last updated: 14/09/21

-In September 2010, the Irish Government launched a major new urban regeneration development programme which will include state of the art mental health facilities, a purpose-built third level education campus for the Dublin Institute of Technology (“DIT”) and a variety of public amenities, to be built on the grounds of St. Brendan’s Hospital in Grangegorman in Dublin 7.
-This development includes the “DIT Campus at Grangegorman – East and Central Quads Public Private Partnership Programme”, which is being delivered under a single contract to design, build, finance and maintain the two quads for 25 years.
+In September 2010, the Irish Government launched a major new urban regeneration development programme including state of the art mental health facilities, a purpose-built third level education campus for the Technological University of Dublin (“TU Dublin”) and a variety of public amenities, to be built on the grounds of St. Brendan’s Hospital in Grangegorman in Dublin 7.
+This development includes the “TU Dublin Campus at Grangegorman – East and Central Quads PPP Project”, which has been delivered under a single contract to design, build, finance and maintain the two quads for 25 years.

-The Sanctioning Authority for this programme is the Department of Further and Higher Education, Research, Innovation and Science.
+The Sanctioning Authority for this project is the Department of Further and Higher Education, Research, Innovation and Science.
 The Grangegorman Development Agency is the Sponsoring Agency.
-The NDFA is the procuring body acting for and on behalf of the Minister for Further and Higher Education, Research, Innovation and Science and the financial adviser for the programme.
-DIT will be the end user of the facilities.
+The NDFA is the procuring body acting for and on behalf of the Minister for Further and Higher Education, Research, Innovation and Science and the financial adviser for the project.
+TU Dublin is the end user of the facilities.
 Click here for more information about the TU Dublin Grangegorman campus.

 |Sponsoring Agency / Campus Wide Development||Grangegorman Development Agency|